DezziDez/Potentulus/src/site/notes/Damage.md

 - Temperate: This is damage comes from changes in temperature.
 Fire, Frost, Light, Radiation, lightening.
 - Mental: This is damage of the mind.
 Whether from the outside in or the inside out.
 Mental damage can be caused by many things.
 ### Damage Reduction
 Some items like [[Items/Armor\|Armor]] provides damage reduction.
-That means every time a creature with damage reduction is hit, the amount of damage dealt is reduced by that amount.
+That means every time a character with damage reduction is hit, the amount of damage dealt is reduced by that amount.
 This damage reduction usually only applies to certain damage types.
 ### Vulnerabilities and Immunities
 Some characters are more or less vulnerable to certain damage types that goes beyond damage reduction.